 Specialist commands compliment local police.
 They provide further services that, at times, are required by PAC/PD to provide the community with the best possible policing response.
 Strike forces are formed when resources are needed to be concentrated on a particular crime or crime types such as drugs, murder or other organised crime.

-Additional information concerning the composition of the NSW Police Force
+Additional information and a breakdown of the NSW Police Force organisational units can be found here.

 The Annual Report contains further information concerning the operations and financial affairs of the NSW Police Force.